 13. Are the BERA Gravel Fix® sheets UV resistant?

-14. Are the BERA Gravel Fix® sheets frost-proof?
+14. Are the BERA Gravel Fix® sheets frost resistant?

-With frost it is a quite similar situation as with UV-resistance, see FAQ point 13.
-Once the Gravel Fix® sheets have been installed, there is no risk of breaking or other decay due to frost.
+With frost the situation is similar to UV-resistance, see FAQ #13.
+Once the sheets are installed and filled with gravel, there is no more risk of deterioration due to frost.